Trump International Hotel and Tower (Dubai)

-The Palm Trump International Hotel & Tower was a proposed skyscraper hotel and residential complex at the trunk of the Palm Jumeirah in Dubai.
-It was a joint venture between the Trump Organization and Dubai-based Nakheel, a government-owned company, and was announced on October 5, 2005.
-This building and other prestigious building projects throughout Dubai in late 2008 were never built, largely as a result of the global credit crunch.
+The Trump International Hotel & Tower is a future skyscraper hotel and residential complex at the trunk of the Palm Jumeirah in Dubai.
+The tower was originally announced on October 5, 2005 as a joint venture between the Trump Organization and Dubai-based Nakheel, a government-owned company.
+This proposed building and other prestigious building projects throughout Dubai in late 2008 were never built, largely as a result of the global credit crunch.

 The project was officially cancelled by Nakheel in February 2011, and Nakheel opened Al Ittihad Park on the site in November 2012.
+Plans were renewed in 2025.

 History

-The Trump International Hotel & Tower was to be the first development from the Trump Organization in the Middle East.
+The Trump International Hotel & Tower was to be the first development from the Trump Organization in the Middle East, but the project ultimately failed.
 During the planning phase, Donald Trump stated "When I look at potential sites for real estate investment, I concentrate on 'location, location, location' – and this is the best location not only in Dubai but the whole of the Middle East."
 Christina Aguilera was booked to entertain guests at Trump's Los Angeles estate for the launch party on 23 August 2008.